Liumouliu/Deep_blind_PnP/README.md

 And also the following publication:

-*Dylan Campbell&ast, Liu, Liu &ast and Stephen Gould.
+*Dylan Campbell&ast;, Liu, Liu &ast; and Stephen Gould.
 "Solving the Blind Perspective-n-Point Problem End-To-End with Robust Differentiable Geometric Optimization."
 In Proceedings of the European Conference on Computer Vision (ECCV), 2020. (* indicates equal contribution)*

 @inproceedings{CampbellAndLiu:ECCV2020,